Actionable tips, community conversations, and marketing inspiration.

 Shae Henrie

-Sr. Content Marketing Manager @ AdRoll
+Content Strategist @ AdRoll

 Whether you want to discover a new beauty product, social media challenge, emerging artist, dance routine, or #lifehack, the addicting TikTok can help.
 While it’s not the only short-form video-sharing platform on the market (nor the first), it is the best, touting 1 billion monthly active users though it’s only four years old.